rtenacity/medium-to-hugo/README.md

 # Medium to Hugo
 Tool for the migration of articles from a medium.com account to a static website generator with markdown like Hugo.

+###Note from Rohan: This is a fork of another project.
+I forked it to fix a bug in the program since the owner is no longer active.

 Here is a preview from my own migration (from medium to Hugo):
 ![example](./preview.png)